consar21/Customer-Insights-K-Means-Clustering/README.md

 ## 1. Introduction to the Topic
    ### 1.1 History and Background
-   Parallel computing has transformed data processing by enabling the execution of tasks concurrently across multiple cores or processors.
-This advancement allows for efficient handling of large datasets and complex algorithms, which would be computationally prohibitive otherwise.

    The K-means clustering algorithm, introduced by Stuart Lloyd in 1957, is a foundational technique in unsupervised learning.
 Initially applied in pulse-code modulation, it has become a widely-used tool across various fields due to its simplicity and effectiveness in partitioning data into clusters based on similarity.

    ### 1.2 What is K-Means Algorithm